 If the response is a denial, and your I-94 has expired, the USCIS generally allows you 30 days to depart the U.S. starting from the date on the letter notifying you of their decision to deny your extension.
 If you do not depart within 30 days, you will be considered deportable.
 If your I-94 has expired you will also start accruing unlawful presence from the date of the denial.

 Outside of transferring your status, you may be able to appeal your case or file a Motion to Reopen or Reconsider.
 Further information about filing an appeal can be found on the USCIS Questions and Answers: Appeals and Motions page.

-If you are in the U.S. and your E-3 Extension or Change to a new employer has been denied, we advise you to contact an experienced U.S. immigration lawyer like Worldwide Migration Partners immediately to get timely advice on the best course of action.
+If you are in the U.S. and your E-3 Extension or Change to a new employer has been denied, we advise you to contact a U.S. Immigration Lawyer immediately.
+Worldwide Migration Partners is a specialist on E-3 Visa renewals and extensions so please contact us to get timely advice on the best course of action.